 16th Street Intersection:

-CADA’s developer partner, Ravel Rasmussen, has completed construction of 84 units of residential housing on formerly-vacant lots to the north and south sides of O Street on the west side of 16th Street.
-As part of that project, the developer constructed the O Street components of CADA’s 16th Street Streetscape Concept, which was prepared by MIG, a planning firm in Berkeley, California.
+CADA’s developer partner, Ravel Rasmussen, constructed Legado de Ravel, which includes 84 residential units on formerly-vacant lots to the north and south sides of O Street on the west side of 16th Street.
+As part of that project, the developer constructed the O Street components of CADA’s 16th Street Streetscape Concept.
 The improvements include new bulb-outs and storm water retention planters, which were constructed with a Proposition 84 grant from the Strategic Growth Council.
 The landscaped bulb-outs reduce the distance pedestrians have to travel to cross 16th Street and O Street, make motorists, bicyclists and pedestrians more visible to each other, and generally improve pedestrian safety.
 The storm water retention basins trap rainwater from 16th and O Streets and channel it into landscaped retention basins that detoxify the water and direct it into the subsurface.
-Future work at this intersection will include a mini-plaza on the northeast corner of the 16th and O Street intersection and will feature new trees, new drought-tolerant landscaping, and possibly an art and/or water feature, public seating, and, possibly, a vertical garden.
-CADA hopes to install new crosswalks at this intersection as part of the planned second phase of the project.
-In the future, the City will install traffic signals at this intersection.